 Diabetes is the 7th leading cause of US death, but most people first have prediabetes.
 Do you?
 Over a third of US adults have prediabetes but don’t know it.
 Learn how to check your risk and steps you can take for prevention!

 It’s pretty common for people to worry more about sensational risks than the everyday realities that can threaten their lives.
 It’s just human nature.
 People often overestimate the risk of frightening things we hear reported on the news and overlook many real dangers lurking in our lives.
 That’s sometimes the case with preventable health risks, such as Type 2 diabetes.
 The CDC says that diabetes is the 7th leading cause of death in the United States, and may be under-reported.
 That’s because diabetes often leads to or is a factor in many other serious health conditions.

-November is American Diabetes Month, sponsored by the American Diabetes Association (ADA).
+November is American Diabetes Month, sponsored by the American Diabetes Association (ADA), but really, any month is a good time to learn your risk.
 What exactly is diabetes?
 The CDC defines it in simple terms as “a chronic (long-lasting) health condition that affects how your body turns food into energy.”
 There are three main types of diabetes: Type 1, Type 2 and gestational, Learn more about the 3 types of diabetes: